-Each summer, Seminole State welcomes hundreds of visiting/transient students to campus.
+This summer, Seminole State will welcome hundreds of visiting/transient students to study online.
 Here are some advantages of taking Summer Term classes at Seminole State:

 Follow the steps below to become a visiting/transient student at Seminole State.
 If you have any questions regarding Seminole State's admissions process, please contact the Admissions Office.
 A list of transient student frequently asked questions is also available.

 Your FloridaShines application will serve as your application for admission as well as your residency and transient form.
 Keep in mind that you will only be able to register for the classes and term you indicate on your form.

 To submit a FloridaShines Transient Student Admissions Application:

 - Read the information on the page.

 - Then click "Start or check the status of your Transient Student Admissions Application now."

 - Select your home institution by clicking the down arrow.

 - Check with your home institution to determine your school ID and PIN/password.

 - Enter the student ID and PIN/password, and click "Continue."